peterskim12/blog/_posts/2015-01-05-hardware-sizing-or-how-many-servers-do-i-really-need.md

 So in response to the question, "How much hardware will I need to run Elasticsearch?", the answer is always, "It depends."

-One element of this discussion involves figuring out the amount of disk required.
-For this blog post, I'll focus on the centralized logging use case.
+For this blog post, I'll focus on one element of hardware sizing: figuring out the amount of disk required.
+Also, I'll be using log data as my test data.

 # Indexing logs, a million different ways